"); //-->

 zero or more tokens until the closing parenthesis that ends the invocation, including any

 commas.
-This set of tokens replaces the identifier
+This set of tokens replaces the identifier __VA_ARGS__ in the macro body wherever

 it appears.
 See the CPP manual for more information.